forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 I have only listed a few of the tools I recommend in the list.
 Scroll past the list to see more about tips for buying and what is the best bang for the buck.

+You can also [Download](../src/Downloads/Toolguide.pdf) The list and print it off.

 ## Here is a complete list of tools for the new diesel mechanic

 **1. Toolbox or Cart**